rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 The keyword verbatim allows to create bytecode :

-- foropcodes which are not known to the Yul compiler
+- for opcodes which are not known to the Yul compiler
 - which will not be modified by the optimizer.

 This keyword does not exist in solidity and can only be used inside a yul file.